Small ministry, large branch of government

 The Finnish Immigration Service handles and decides matters concerning immigration into the country and residency, refugee status and Finnish citizenship.
 The Finnish Immigration Service is responsible for guiding, planning and supervision of the daily work of reception centres.

-The Emergency Services College in Kuopio is responsible for providing vocational and supplementary training for rescue service and emergency response centre personnel, training in preparing for incidents and emergencies, and training in international civil protection and civilian crisis management.
+The Emergency Services Academy Finland in Kuopio is responsible for providing vocational and supplementary training for rescue service and emergency response centre personnel, training in preparing for incidents and emergencies, and training in international civil protection and civilian crisis management.
 It also provides preparedness training for various authorities, and carries out research and development activities.

 The Crisis Management Centre trains and sends civilian crisis management experts all over the world

 The Crisis Management Centre is a centre of expertise for civilian crisis management and international civil protection.
 It is responsible for the training, recruiting and management of experts in civilian crisis management in operations.
 The Centre is also responsible for situation awareness of the operations and research concerning civilian crisis management.